IAmJSD/DCustomRPC/README.md

 ## Setting up DCustomRPC:
 DCustomRPC requires Python 3.6+.
 If you have anything older installed, you will need to install Python 3.6+ and make sure it is added to the PATH.
 From here, you can run `py -m pip install -r requirements.txt` (the `py` bit might change to `python3.5`/`python3.6`, try that if you can't get that to work).

-## Starting DCustomRPC:
+## Starting DCustomRPC in the commandline:

-It's simple, if everything is working and you have installed the proper requirments run `py dcustomrpc.pyw`
+In order to check everything is working in the command line, you can run `py dcustomrpc.pyw`.

 ## Starting DCustomRPC on Windows Boot: